Buying an Asset

 • What each answer reveals — and what deflection signals

 No list.
 No sequence.
-One brief, sent once.
+One brief, sent directly.